 When the board of directors (and any special committee, as described below) reviews a going-private or private equity transaction proposal, the directors must satisfy their fiduciary duties and their actions must satisfy the applicable 'standard of review' under applicable state law, which may affect whether the directors could be personally liable in any lawsuit that challenges the transaction.
 Other preliminary issues to be considered by the board of directors of a public company in considering a going-private or private equity transaction proposal include various disclosure issues.
-Generally, the board of directors will be consulted by management before the disclosure of confidential information regarding the target company to a prospective private equity investor pursuant to an appropriate confidentiality agreement.
-Certain matters that may be addressed in a confidentiality agreement include: whether a sponsor is initially restricted from approaching potential co-investors and debt financing sources; and the extent of 'standstill' provisions, if any, that prevent a sponsor and its affiliates www.gettingthedealthrough.com 277 from acquiring or making proposals to acquire any securities of the company without the board's prior consent.
+Generally, the board of directors will be consulted by management before the disclosure of confidential information regarding the target company to a prospective private equity investor pursuant to an appropriate confidentiality agreement, which may include 'standstill' provisions that prevent a sponsor and its affiliates from acquiring or making proposals to acquire any www.gettingthedealthrough.com 309 securities of the company without the board's prior consent.
 Note that, under US securities laws, a sponsor and its affiliates may be restricted from acquiring securities of a public company if the sponsor is in possession of material, non-public information with respect to such company.
 Also, as discussed in question 12, a board of directors must consider any fraudulent conveyance issues presented by the proposed debt to be incurred by the company in connection with the private equity transaction.

 A critical threshold determination to be made by a board of directors regarding its consideration of a going-private or private equity transaction proposal is whether the board should form a special committee to consider and make decisions with respect to the proposed transaction.
 In Delaware (the leading US corporate jurisdiction), if participating management, other persons affiliated with the parties making a going-private or private equity transaction proposal (including any participating significant stockholders) or persons otherwise subject to a conflict of interest with respect to the proposal comprise a majority of a corporation's board of directors, the 'entire fairness' standard will apply - which places the burden on the board to show that the transaction was fair to the unaffiliated stockholders.
 To reach such determination, the transaction process and the resulting transaction price must be found to be fair.
 In the event that a transaction may be subject to the entire fairness standard, a board of directors will typically form a special committee comprising entirely disinterested directors to shift the burden of demonstrating entire fairness to the plaintiffs in any legal challenge to the transaction.
-The special committee should comprise solely disinterested directors, have the right to engage its own financial adviser and legal counsel and be authorised to independently negotiate and evaluate the transaction as well as alternative courses of action, including pursuing other acquisition proposals or continuing to implement the target company's strategic plan as a stand-alone company.
+The special committee should comprise solely disinterested directors, have the right to engage its own financial adviser and legal counsel and be authorised to independently negotiate and evaluate the transaction as well as alternative courses of action, including pursuing other acquisition proposals or continuing to implement the target company's strategic plan as a standalone company.